michaelnisi/speculum/README.md

 # speculum - transform concurrently

-The **speculum** [Node](http://nodejs.org/) package provides a [Readable](https://nodejs.org/api/stream.html#stream_class_stream_readable) stream which combines a readable input stream and a configurable number of [Transform](https://nodejs.org/api/stream.html#stream_class_stream_transform) stream instances to concurrently transform data from a single source.
+The **speculum** [Node](http://nodejs.org/) package provides a [Readable](https://nodejs.org/api/stream.html#stream_class_stream_readable) stream that combines a readable input stream and a configurable number of [Transform](https://nodejs.org/api/stream.html#stream_class_stream_transform) stream instances to concurrently transform data from a single source (the input stream).
 If result order is not paramount, **speculum** can reduce run time.

 [![Build Status](https://secure.travis-ci.org/michaelnisi/speculum.svg)](http://travis-ci.org/michaelnisi/speculum)

-A sequential stream's run time *T* grows linearly with the number *N* of chunks (units of work in this case) *C*:
+An IO-heavy transform stream's run time *T* grows linearly with the number *N* of chunks (units of IO work) *C*:

 *T = N * C*

-**speculum** divides the time spent by the number of concurrent streams *X*:
+**speculum** divides the run time by the number of concurrent streams *X*:

 *T = N * C / X*

 ## Example

-Here is a somewhat contrived, but runnable, example comparing the run time of a single stream with five concurrent streams:
+Here is a—somewhat contrived but runnable—example comparing the run time of a single stream with five concurrent streams:

 ```js
 var speculum = require('speculum')